-Heartburn is a burning feeling in the lower chest, along with a sour or bitter taste in the throat and mouth.
-Heartburn usually occurs after eating a big meal or while lying down.
+Heartburn (GERD/Acid Reflux) is a burning feeling in the lower chest, along with a sour or bitter taste in the throat and mouth.
+Heartburn usually occurs after eating a heavy meal or while lying down.
 The feeling can last for a few minutes or a few hours.

 How bad is my heartburn?

-Mild: Mild symptoms; intervention not indicated.
+Mild: The symptoms are pain, discomfort or burning sensation in the chest.
 Most of the time, mild heartburn can be safely managed at home by following the tips given in the section below.

-Moderate: Moderate symptoms; medical intervention indicated.
-You have chest pain especially after eating.
+Moderate: You may have chest pain (especially after eating), hoarse voice, hiccups and bad breath.
 It can sometimes be safely managed at home but may require the attention of the medical team.

 How to manage mild heartburn?

 Keep track of heartburn using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the uneasiness to your doctor or nurse.

 You might be able to avoid mild and moderate heartburn by making some lifestyle changes.

 - Place 6- to 9-inch blocks under the legs at the head of your bed to raise it.